14 Best Cars for Road Trips

 Go for the Value Truck trim package, which gets you road trip necessities like a spray-on bedliner and a channel system in the bed with movable tie-down cleats.
 You can even order an optional Family Travel Clean Up kit with a range of products (plus gloves, brushes, and sponges) to handle any spills or interior accidents.

-Range Rovers have always been great road trip SUVs, with world-class off-road performance.
+Range Rovers have always been great road trip SUVs, with luxurious interiors and world-class off-road performance.
 Yes, you can cruise down the freeway in comfort and style, but you can also climb mountains and traverse snow, mud, or sand with ease.

-Range Rover now offers the P400e, a plug-in electric hybrid (PHEV) version of its luxurious and seriously capable full-size SUV.
-If you're going on short road trips or errands, you can drive on electric power alone for up to about 30 miles.
+Range Rover offers the P400e HSE, a plug-in electric hybrid (PHEV) version of its luxurious and seriously capable full-size SUV.
+A PHEV has both a gasoline engine and an electric motor.
+Depending on the settings and condition, you can use both or one or the other.
+If you're going on short road trips or errands, you can even drive on electric power alone for almost 20 miles.

 For longer trips, the electric motor boosts the gasoline engine for more power and better fuel economy.
 The hybrid technology comes with all the off-road capability you expect from a Range Rover.
 There's automatic terrain sensing, hill descent control, and it will wade through up to 36 inches of water.

 13. Polestar 2